salidotir/LFQA/README.md

 ```
 - 📦 ....
   |- 📄 README.md        #Guide file
-  |- 📂 data             #Here you can see dataset link.
+  |- 📂 data             #Here you can see dataset/link.
   |- 📂 notebooks        #Here you can see jupyter files which should be run on Google Colab.
-  |- 📂 submission       #Here you can see a zip file link which is appropraite to upload in Coda Lab
+  |- 📂 src              #Here you can see python files to run
   |- 📂 report           #Here you can see a complete report of what we have done.
 ```

+# Attention1:
+Please try to make branches, if you want to updatae files.

+# Attention2:
+Use the following format for commiting message:
+<date>_<time>: <message>.
+eg. 4/24/2024_10:31AM: I have created test file.

 # Project Detail